Overview

 Wealthsimple is responsible for making sure our clients follow all marketplace regulations set by the Canadian Investment Regulatory Organization (CIRO) Universal Market Integrity Rules (UMIR).
 CIRO governs trading practices in Canada.

 These responsibilities mean we need to regularly check your trading account with Wealthsimple for manipulative or misleading trading activities.
-If our team identifies activity that is considered manipulative or deceptive, whether intentional or not, we will take steps to prevent the activity.
+If our team identifies an activity that's considered manipulative or deceptive, whether intentional or not, we'll take steps to prevent the activity.
 These steps can include:

 - Cancelling your order